-Manufacturing PMI in Saudi Arabia averaged 56.08 points from 2011 until 2021, reaching an all time high of 61.80 points in September of 2014 and a record low of 42.40 points in March of 2020.
+Manufacturing PMI in Saudi Arabia averaged 56.13 points from 2011 until 2022, reaching an all time high of 61.80 points in September of 2014 and a record low of 42.40 points in March of 2020.
 This page provides the latest reported value for - Saudi Arabia Manufacturing PMI - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Saudi Arabia Non-Oil Private Sector PMI - data, historical chart, forecasts and calendar of releases - was last updated on May of 2021.
+Saudi Arabia Non-Oil Private Sector PMI - data, historical chart, forecasts and calendar of releases - was last updated on January of 2023.

 Manufacturing PMI in Saudi Arabia is expected to be 54.50 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the Saudi Arabia Non-Oil Private Sector PMI is projected to trend around 57.00 points in 2024 and 56.00 points in 2025, according to our econometric models.